 The club has a number of honorary officers - President and Vice Presidents - who can and do provide advice but do not have any specific powers or responsibilities.

 The club has up to 12 Trustees, who are ultimately responsible for the club's operation as a charity.
-Trustees have a fixed term and elections for vacant places take place at the AGM in the autumn.
-See below for current incumbents The Trustees elect their own chairman.
+Trustees have a fixed term and elections for vacant places take place at the AGM in the summer/autumn.
+See below for current incumbents The Trustees elect their own chair.

 The rowing side of the club is run on a day-to-day basis by its Rowing Committee, with vacancies filled by election each year at the AGM.
-The Rowing Committee consists of the the Club Chair, Captain, three Vice Captains, Secretary and Treasurer plus up to seven ordinary members.
+The Rowing Committee consists of the the Club Chair, Captain, three Vice Captains and Secretary plus up to seven ordinary members.
 See below for current incumbents.
+There is also a Management Committee looking after non- rowing matters

 Responsibilities

-The Trustees are responsible overall for the running of the club but delegate much to the Rowing Committee.
-The Trustees set the strategic direction of the club and monitor the actions of the Committee.
+The Trustees are responsible overall for the running of the club.
+The Trustees set the strategic direction of the club and monitor the actions of the Committees.
 The Trustees also oversee the employment of the paid staff of the club.
-They delegate day0to-day managemetn to the
+They delegate day-to-day management to the Rowing Committee and the Management Committee.

 You can help too

-Names of Trustees, Officers and Rowing Committee members for 2022-23 as elected or confirmed at the AGM on 23 November 2022 can be found below.
+The names of Trustees, Officers and Rowing Committee members for 2024-24 as elected or confirmed at the AGM on 24 July 2024 can be found below.
 If no email address is shown, please use the form on the Contact us page here.
 Do not put sensitive information in the form - the right person will get back to you for details if necessary.

 Water Row,